Last updated on November 16th, 2019

 2nd October 2017 was a very special day in my life.
 Never have I felt so joyous, so jubilant, so liberated ever before.
 The feeling can only be compared to the man who falls in love for the first time.

-I told my mom, my friends and colleagues.
-I even told the Gardner who came to cut the grass in front of my house.
-He gave me one strange look, shrugged his shoulders and got back to his work.
-He, or anybody for that matter, didn’t know how big an achievement it was for me.
-Let me explain.
+I told my mom, my wife, my friends and colleagues.
+I even told Gardner who came to cut the grass in front of my house.
+He gave me one strange look, said “good on ya, mate!” and got back to his work.
+Well, I don’t blame him but for I sure felt like Aamir Khan winning the final race in Jo Jeeta Wohi Sikandar.

 My (Brief) Driving Journey In India

 Back in India, I didn’t even ride a bicycle nor did I drive the car except for a few feeble attempts to learn driving.

 I was like Sheldon Cooper from The Big Bang Theory, terrified of driving a car.

 After some nagging from my wife (yeah sometimes you need that), I enrolled in a driving school.
 But even after completing 10 lessons, I was terrified to the core.
-My hands would be glued to the wheel and my eyes to the windshield.
+My hands would be glued to the wheel and my eyes to the road.
 I was afraid to even look in the mirrors thinking that I would miss something on the road and crash.

 The Great Indian Driving Circus

-Now, please understand that learning to drive in India, especially in Pune, is not for the faint-hearted.
-I was always scared that I would crush the cow or a biker or a pedestrian quite easily.
-It’s like a mad hurdle race with no rules.
+Learning to drive in India, especially in Pune, is not for the faint-hearted.
+I didn’t want to be another Bhai crushing beggers or pedestrians.
+Driving in India was like a mad hurdle race with no rules.
 So, I wanted to keep a safe distance between my car and the vehicle ahead of me.
 But somehow bikers or auto rickshaw drivers used to smell my intentions and happily put themselves between us.
 They were like that pesky friend who grabs the seat in the movie theatre next to you that you intentionally left empty for girlfriend.